Further Information: Contact Joseph Giomboni

 King’s professors Dr. Noreen O’Connor, associate professor of English, and Dr. Ayesha Ray, associate professor of political science, are program directors.
 Dr. Ray is currently a Visiting Fellow at the Institute for Defence Studies and Analyses, in New Delhi, India, as part of her sabbatical.
 Renata Evan, coordinator of short-term faculty-led programs abroad, assisted in developing the program.

 King’s College participants in the short-term study abroad trip to India, seated from left, are: Ciara McClinton, Kristina Atienza, Katherine Brunwasser, and Kyle Poray.
-Standing: Kruschef Sanchez; Max Boulanger; Margaret Kowalsky, director of study abroad; Dr. Noreen O’Connor, associate professor of English; and Dr. Pankaj Chakraborty, Fulbright Scholar-in-Residence.
+Standing: Kruschef Sanchez; Max Boulanger; Margaret Kowalsky, Dr. Noreen O’Connor, associate professor of English; and Dr. Pankaj Chakraborty, Fulbright Scholar-in-Residence.